ga-dc/wdi5/w07/d02_dom/milk/04-the-book-list/readme.md

 - Use a ul and li to display the books.
 - Add a property to each book with the URL of the book cover, and add an img element for each book on the page.
 - Change the style of the book depending on whether you have read it or not.

+## Double Bonus

+- Change the style of the book depending on whether you have read it or not. **without**:
+  - changing classes, ids or inline styles.
+  - hint: use a checkbox